- Major Studies

 Many IT executives start a benchmarking exercise believing that they should benchmark themselves against a set of companies as close to possible to their narrowly-defined industry and company size.
 Essentially, they want to benchmark themselves only against organizations "just like us."
 However, doing so can be difficult because it is often impossible to find a peer group based on both industry and company size that is more than a handful of organizations.
 The confidence level for such a sample is low.

 Fortunately, there is a better and easier way.
 Our research and benchmarking services over several decades have shown that some IT benchmarking metrics are more influenced by the size of the IT organization than by the industry sector.
 Likewise, there are other IT spending ratios that are more dependent on the industry sector than the size of the company.

-In this post, we outline which types of IT budgetary ratios you should compare against your industry peers (regardless of company size) and which you should compare against IT organizations that are roughly your same size (regardless of industry sector).
+In this post, we outline which types of IT spending ratios you should compare against your industry peers (regardless of company size) and which you should compare against organizations that are roughly your same size (regardless of industry sector).
 A summary is provided in Figure 1.

 The concepts in this Research Byte are drawn from our annual IT spending and staffing benchmarks study.
 A 60+ page executive summary is available at no charge.

 Essentially, any IT spending ratio that is currency-based (i.e. it has a dollar sign in it) is likely to be more influenced by industry than by company size.
 This is because overall IT spending varies quite a bit by industry.
 For example, banks and insurance companies spend much more—several times more—on IT as a percentage of revenue or per employee, than do manufacturing companies, retailers, or construction firms.
 Therefore, if overall IT spending in financial services firms is high, then the constituent line items of the IT budget will also be high on a currency (e.g. dollar) basis.